agera-edc/DataSpaceConnector/extensions/azure/data-plane/data-factory/README.md

 - Both Azure storage accounts must be accessible from the Internet.
 - Only a single named blob can be copied in a data transfer request.
 - The transfer must complete in at most 1 hour, or will time out.
+- Resources created in Data Factory and Key Vault secrets are not deleted after the run.

 Required runtime settings: